 But to circle back to the stakes: what would make a hackathon so compelling for a company that it would agree to the loss of billable hours?
 Truly understanding this requires one to submerge oneself in the event and witness that determination to awe; to see professionals dust off the mundanity from their passion.
 That sheer enthusiasm would fuel not only the event, but also instigate the fire of new ideas.

 As Johanna Rothmann would state, succeeding as a company is directly tied to the success of your employees, and traces back to supporting personal values.
 And this is exactly what happens here, in the case of the hackathon: Selligent has nothing short of embraced this initiative, allowing its employees to explore their personal skillsets in a safe and encouraging setting, while supporting the ongoing drive for innovation and programming creativity.

 Some of last year’s creative projects included a solution to the challenges marketers face with emails opened in “dark mode,” for a better viewer experience; a mobile and web app to create audiences and actionable segments in real-time; and the grand prize winner, a platform game, fully immersed in the theme of marketing automation, that can be used for recreational or promotional purposes.
-It’s always exciting to consider how some of these innovations might be integrated into Selligent Marketing Cloud in the future.
+It’s always exciting to consider how some of these innovations might be integrated into Marigold Engage in the future.